 Curious if my extreme flushing is cause for concern, I decided to check in with Toronto-based dermatologist Dr. Diane Wong of Glow Medi Spa.
 “Rosacea is one of the primary diagnoses I would consider for clients who flush easily and have redness after exertion,” she says, confirming what I’d feared for years.
 Having fair skin, I’ve noticed the peaches-and-cream rosiness of my childhood has transformed into teensy red lines on my cheeks; a facialist recently surmised that they’re from running in the winter.

-“The term for these small facial vessels that can remain dilated and create redness is telangiectasia,” says Dr. Wong, who often recommends in-office treatments of intense pulsed light to reduce the redness.
-“The light energy causes the dilated vessels to constrict or shrink and has a calming effect on the skin.”
+Dr. Wong concurs, often recommending in-office treatments of intense pulsed light to reduce the redness.
+“The term for these small facial vessels that can remain dilated and create redness is telangiectasia,” she says.
+“The light energy (from IPL) causes the dilated vessels to constrict or shrink and has a calming effect on the skin.”

 While I haven’t been officially diagnosed with rosacea (there are no tests to say for sure, so doctors judge based on patient history and a skin examination), my symptoms certainly fit the bill: I have a history of frequent flushing, persistent redness and those dilated red blood vessels on the face.
 Others with rosacea, especially men, may also get papules and pustules, raised red bumps on the cheeks or nose.

-Since there’s no cure for rosacea, which can worsen over time, my best bet is staying away from my triggers whenever I can.
-That means avoiding skincare with harsh ingredients (alcohol-heavy toners, strong chemical peels and abrasive scrubs), certain foods (hot drinks, anything spicy and alcohol), stress and, of course, intense exercise.
+My best bet is staying away from my triggers whenever I can.
+That means avoiding skincare with harsh ingredients (alcohol-heavy toners, strong chemical peels and abrasive scrubs), certain foods (hot drinks, anything spicy and alcohol) and, of course, intense exercise.

 Dr. Diane Wong’s tips for minimizing post-workout redness: